insperatum/vhe/README.md

+**Warning: This repo is no longer maintained!**

+Users have reported issues with modern versions of PyTorch.
+We advise that readers refer to `vhe.py` only as a way to understand the structure of the model.

 # Variational Homoencoder
 This is a simple PyTorch implementation for training a _Variational Homoencoder_, as in the paper:\
 [The Variational Homoencoder: